What is a Working Capital Loan and Do I need one?

 Merchant Cash Advances

-Ideal for retail businesses, physicians, dentists, auto repair shops and other small companies without large accounts receivables, merchant cash advances involve a merchant advancing funds to you in exchange for a fixed daily percentage of your business’ credit card sales or future receivables.
-This type of working capital loan can be easy to obtain, and funded quickly, however, it can come at a higher cost.
+Ideal for retail businesses, physicians, dentists, auto repair shops, and other small companies without large accounts receivables, merchant cash advances involve a merchant advancing funds to you in exchange for a fixed daily percentage of your business’ credit card sales or future receivables.
+This type of working capital loan can be easy to obtain and funded quickly, however, it can come at a higher cost.
 The positive to a cash advance is that it will allow for greater flexibility with your business.

-This is a special type of financing for businesses who struggle while waiting for their invoices to be paid.
-Invoice financing involves borrowing against invoices that are still due from your customers.
+This is a special type of financing for businesses that struggle while waiting for their invoices to be paid.
+Invoice financing involves borrowing against invoices that are still due to your customers.
 Customers can wait to pay you, but you know you cannot delay when paying your employees or suppliers!
 Invoice Financing, also known as factoring, allows you to free up cash flow for you to use rather than act as the bank for your clients to pay you for your services or products.
 Costs are included for receiving cash from a lender before your client pays you, however, having the cash to pay employees, purchase inventory, manufacturing product and run your business in many instances greatly outweighs the cost of financing your invoice.

 LendSpark worked with a manufacturing company that had large amounts in accounts receivable from various large box customers.
 The company was growing and needing to constantly purchase new inventory for future orders.
-In addition, the company was hiring new employees and each new hire had a sizable expense for on-boarding, training and technology.
-By utilizing an Invoice Financing line, the company was able to free up cash flow, finance their growth and purchase new inventory, allowing the company to grow and thrive.
+In addition, the company was hiring new employees and each new hire had a sizable expense for on-boarding, training, and technology.
+By utilizing an Invoice Financing line, the company was able to free up cash flow, finance their growth, and purchase new inventory, allowing the company to grow and thrive.